 A word on automation, which would sometimes seem to be at odds with the role of the architect: it isn’t.
 For all the automation and orchestration you can now have in your environment – and you have so many vendors climbing all over themselves to try to “own” the message around both of those slippery words – you still need a conductor for that orchestra who understands, at a solution level, how the pieces ideally harmonize.
 That’s invariably the architect.

 Continue the discussion

-Architect, Tomorrow is a regular forum, facilitated by Tanium, that brings together architects for group discussions on the issues most pressing to your stakeholders.
-We don’t mind when things get a little intense – this is too important a role in a modern IT operations and security environment!
+Architect Tomorrow is a global, virtual community facilitated by Tanium that brings together architects for group discussions (in person and online) on the issues most pressing to your stakeholders.
+We don’t mind when things get a little intense — this is too important a role in a modern complex organization!